FAQ icon

 Ann Arbor, Michigan 48109-1259

 Prior to joining the faculty at the Marsal Family School of Education, Oberman worked (in Massachusetts, Illinois, and California) as a K-12 teacher, an instructional coach, an administrator in schools and districts, and a teaching fellow at the graduate level.
-She earned her doctorate in educational leadership (EdLD) at the Harvard Graduate Marsal Family School of Education, including a residency at the central office leadership level in the Los Angeles Unified School District (LAUSD).
-Through her work at LAUSD, Oberman completed her doctoral capstone, “Accountability, Coherence, and Improvement: Leadership Reflection and Growth in the Los Angeles Unified School District.”
-She is a certified Data Wise coach and she serves on the Advisory Board of the Data Wise Improvement Project at the Harvard Graduate Marsal Family School of Education.
+She earned her bachelor’s degree in African-American studies at Yale University, her master’s in Library Science from Simmons College, and her doctorate in Educational Leadership (Ed.L.D.) at the Harvard Graduate School of Education, including a residency at the central office leadership level in the Los Angeles Unified School District (LAUSD), where her doctoral research focused on meaningful professional development for educational leaders with specific attention to reflective practice, inquiry-based improvement strategies, and criticality as documented in her 2013 capstone, “Accountability, Coherence, and Improvement: Leadership Reflection and Growth in the Los Angeles Unified School District.”

 Courses